kevinliyanto/js-exercise/exercise/04/README.md

 Your array is correct
 ```

-## Exercise 2:
+## Exercise 2: round.js

-Round elements in the array that gets passed into the function.
+Round elements in the array of numbers that gets passed into the function so that they are integer.

 ```
-$ node swap.js
+$ node round.js
 Elements in your array are rounded
 ```